3fs/lambdaRepos/README.md

 It is possible to automate deployment of packages by combining this repository with Travis CI.

-Examples of `.travis.yml` and `Makefile` used for autamatic deployment of go project can be found in repository
+Examples of `.travis.yml` and `Makefile` used for automatic deployment of go project can be found in repository